-The first time that husband Don and I visited the Marianna Kistler Beach Museum of Art was before we even moved to Manhattan.
-We were living in Amarillo, Texas, at time and the came Manhattan in May of 2000 for the grand opening of Colbert Hills Golf Course.
+The first time that my husband Don and I visited the Marianna Kistler Beach Museum of Art was before we even moved to Manhattan.
+We were living in Amarillo, Texas, at the time and came to Manhattan in May of 2000 for the grand opening of Colbert Hills Golf Course.
 We were fortunate to be invited to an opening reception at the Beach Museum of Art, and I fell in love with the museum.